mistic100/xiao-round-screen-thermometer/README.md

-# Home assistant climate on Seeed studio round screen
+# Home assistant climate on Seeed Studio round screen

 This a small project to display some data from Home Assistant on the 1.28 inches round display from Seeed Studio powered by a Xiao ESP32C3.